Sustainability Disclosures – Deutsche Bank (Suisse) SA

 1.2.2 Financial Advisor

-Statement on consideration of the principal adverse impacts on sustainability factors when providing investment and insurance advice
+Statement on consideration of the principal adverse impacts on sustainability factors when providing investment advice

 1.3 Remuneration Policy